What Is a Dieline in Packaging and Printing?

 Table of Contents

-These lines serve as guides for folding and cutting the package and are typically on separate layers and in different colors to avoid confusion.
+These lines are typically on separate layers and in different colors to avoid confusion, aiding in the precise construction of the packaging.

 The features of a dieline may vary depending on the product, application, industry, and marketing decisions.
-A dieline may include elements such as fold lines, cut lines, bleed lines, safety lines, glue tabs, and interior lines.
+A dieline may include elements such as:

 Fold lines – indicated by red marks, illustrate the parts of the packaging that should be folded.